oliviawestmacottssw/SSW.Rules.Content/rules/tools---do-you-know-the-best-packages-and-modules-to-use-with-angular/rule.md

 ---

-You can improve your Angular  development experience by using some of these recommended packages and modules.
+​​You can improve your Angular  development experience by using some of these recommended packages and modules.

 We recommend you use NPM to include them.